AndyKolski/SimpleCPUEmulator/README.md

 An emulator for a CPU that I designed

 ## Compilation
-Download source `git clone https://github.com/AndyKolski/SimpleCPUEmulator.git`
+Download source with `git clone https://github.com/AndyKolski/SimpleCPUEmulator.git`

-CD into source directory `cd SimpleCPUEmulator/`
+CD into source directory with `cd SimpleCPUEmulator/`

 Compile source with `make`